longturn/freeciv21/docs/General/Manuals/client-manual.rst

   Figure 45: City Dialog

-Let's start at the top center as highlighted in Figure 46.
+Let us start at the top center as highlighted in Figure 46.
 In this segment of the dialog box is some general information about the city.
 The name of the city is in the header at the top center.
 If you click on the city name, a dialog box will appear and allow you to rename the city to something else.
-On the left side is a left arrow icon that if clicked will take you to the previous city in the cities array.
-In the center, the dialog will show how large the city is in size.
+On the left and right sides is an arrow that when clicked will move you to the previous and next cities in the city array.
+In the center, the dialog will show how large the city is.
 Each rectangle icon is equivalent to 10,000 population and 1 citizen worker.
-On the right is a right arrow icon that if clicked will take you to the next city in the cities array.
-There is also a large X icon.
+There is also a large X button.
 If clicked the :guilabel:`City Dialog` will close and return you to the `Map View`_.
-At the bottom center of this segment is some information about the city's status.
+At the bottom center of this segment is information about the city's status.
 From left to right you will see net food, net production, net gold, net science, net trade, and turns to grow to next size.
-If you hover your mouse over any of these icons, the client will show you detailed information on how the calculation gets to the net value displayed.
+If you hover your mouse over any of these icons, the client will show you detailed information on the calculation for the net value displayed.

 .. figure:: ../../_static/images/gui-elements/city-dialog-top-center.png
   :align: center